mort-sh/docs/documentation/Svelte5.md

 - `hooks.server.js` contains your server [hooks](hooks)
 - `service-worker.js` contains your [service worker](service-workers)
 - `instrumentation.server.js` contains your [observability](observability) setup and instrumentation code
   - Requires adapter support.
-If your adapter supports it, it is guarnteed to run prior to loading and running your application code.
+If your adapter supports it, it is guaranteed to run prior to loading and running your application code.

 (Whether the project contains `.js` or `.ts` files depends on whether you opt to use TypeScript when you create your project.)